tpope/vim-fireplace/README.markdown

 like backspace through part of the prompt?
 No?
 Such a shame, you really would have liked it.

-I've taken a different approach in fireplace.vim.  `cq`  (Think "Clojure Quasi-REPL") is the prefix for a set of commands that bring up a *command-line window* — the same thing you get when you hit `q:` — but set up for Clojure code.
+I've taken a different approach in Fireplace.  `cq`  (Think "Clojure Quasi-REPL") is the prefix for a set of commands that bring up a *command-line window* — the same thing you get when you hit `q:` — but set up for Clojure code.